webix-hub/docs/data/api/ui.property_setvalues.md

 @params:
 - values		object		hash of property - value pairs
-* update		bool		if true adds updates the form with new values while exisitng values remain.
+* update		boolean		if true adds updates the form with new values while exisitng values remain.
 False by default.

 @example:
 $$("sets").setValues({